lammps/lammps/doc/src/Fortran.rst

 .. f:function:: extract_atom(name)

-   This function calls :c:func:`lammps_extract_atom` and returns a pointer to LAMMPS data tied to the :cpp:class:`Atom` class, depending on the data requested through *name*.
+   This function calls :cpp:func:`lammps_extract_atom` and returns a pointer to LAMMPS data tied to the :cpp:class:`Atom` class, depending on the data requested through *name*.